close global

 Like Adrian Newey - who has now joined Aston Martin - Wheatley had a period of gardening leave to serve before he could start his new role.

-Aston Martin - Andy Cowell
+Aston Martin - Adrian Newey

 Related image

-In a shock move, Haas made a significant change in their leadership structure with the departure of long-time team principal Guenther Steiner and the appointment of Ayao Komatsu as his successor at the start of the 2024 season.
+In a shock move, Haas made a significant change in its leadership structure with the departure of long-time team principal Guenther Steiner and the appointment of Ayao Komatsu as his successor at the start of the 2024 season.

 Komatsu has 20 years of F1 experience under his belt and has held different roles with different outfits, including Haas, where he spent seven years as Chief Race Engineer since the team's F1 debut in 2016.